Netanyahu claims Iranians lied about nukes

 A U.S. official confirmed to Bloomberg News that Israel had shared the files with the U.S. and that the U.S. had verified the material as authentic.

-Asked about Netanyahu's claim during a news conference with the president of Nigeria on Monday, Trump said it was "just not an acceptable situation."
+Asked about Netanyahu's claim during a news conference with the president of Nigeria on Monday, President Donald Trump said it was "just not an acceptable situation."

 "What's happening today," Trump said, "has really shown that I've been 100 percent right."

-After wrapping up his presentation, Netanyahu left without taking any questions from reporters.

-There was no immediate response from the Iranians to Netanyahu's dramatic claims.
+Dylan WIlliams, vice president for government affairs at J Street, a left-leaning pro-Israel group, agreed.

+"While Prime Minister Netanyahu and President Trump have long been determined to undermine this agreement, their own security establishments continue to confirm that the deal is working and that Iran is compliant with all of its commitments," Williams said in a statement.
+"Nothing we were shown today contradicts or disproves that expert assessment.”

-Netanyahu had alerted reporters earlier Monday that he was going to announce what his office billed as a "significant development" regarding the Iran nuclear deal, which he wants President Donald Trump to scrap.
+Netanyahu had alerted reporters earlier Monday that he was going to announce what his office billed as a "significant development" regarding the Iran nuclear deal, which he wants Trump to scrap.

-The announcement came a day after Netanyahu met new Secretary of State Mike Pompeo in Tel Aviv and two days after he spoke with Trump by phone.
+The announcement came a day after Netanyahu met Pompeo in Tel Aviv and two days after he spoke with Trump by phone.

-It also comes 12 days ahead of Trump’s deadline for amending the 2015 agreement or walking away from it.

 Related